Boyhood

 junior high there, but still my recollection remains empty.
 My

 sister also began school in Houston.
-A lithe and graceful girl,
+She became an accomplished dancer.

-she became an accomplished dancer.
 She had a lot of friends and one of

 them, a pretty little girl from her dance or piano class, did take a